reinhart1010/reinhart1010.github.io/_posts/2021/2021-06-11-im-polymorphic.md

 Okay, you might have seen my progress on creating a new webcomic named **Buddies of the Shell (BOTS)**, but none of Nate, Nix, Mallory and Trudy (the initial characters of the webcomic) are joining here.
 This is because I'm preparing to opening BOTS into a wider community where everyone can <root>fork</root>, <root>modify</root>, and eventually <SYSTEM>INSERT</SYSTEM> themselves as the member of the BOTS.
 Just like those initial characters who represent a particular software, I wanted to extend the webcomic into an actual open source project as software developers know and love.

 Now, I believe that many of you still not understand about **polymorphism**, which holds the general theme of this post.
-By the way, you can also call us as <b>The Polymorphs</b> if you wish.
+By the way, you can also call us as <b>The Polymorphics</b> if you wish.
 If you are a fan of Dungeons and Dragons, you might already know that the **Polymorph** is a spell to transform a creature into another different form.
 Or else, if you watch some of Ben 10 episodes, you know that **polymorph** are indestructible, gelatinous, commonly green species which Ben himself can transform into.
 Despite never played the game, I actually liked the definition of polymorphism in **The Elder Scrolls Online (ESO)**:

 > Polymorphs are cosmetic collectables which visually transform your character completely.
 They take precedence over all other cosmetic and equipment items.
 >
 > [The Unofficial Elder Scrolls Pages](https://en.uesp.net/wiki/Online:Polymorphs)

 In real life, polymorphism describes **the existence of multiple forms of the same thing (or category)**, such as a **note book** and a **poster** which happens to be made by the same thing: **paper**.
-However, me and my polymorphs closely follow the definitions as found in Object-Oriented Programming (OOP), where each of us may inherit different characteristics (aka. **attributes**) and abilities (aka. **methods**), but still inherit some of them from the same **class**, which in this case is the Reinhart you always see and communicate before.
+However, me and my Polymorphics closely follow the definitions as found in Object-Oriented Programming (OOP), where each of us may inherit different characteristics (aka. **attributes**) and abilities (aka. **methods**), but still inherit some of them from the same **class**, which in this case is the Reinhart you always see and communicate before.

 We represent different aspects of Reinhart: what Reinhart has been, what Reinhart wants to be, what Reinhart should have been, and how Reinhart treats equality to others.
 As a result, some of us have alternate forms, and some of us are females for equality reasons.
 However, we have some things for sure: